Tuition Exchange Scholarships

 - Dependents must satisfy the TE institution's academic and any other requirements for scholarship renewal on an annual basis.

-- Scholarships may be renewed by a TE institution for up to three academic years or six academic semesters provided the academic and program requirements for aid renewal are satisfied.
+- Scholarships may be renewed by a TE institution for up to three academic years or six academic semesters (for a total of four years or eight semesters of awarding) provided the academic and program requirements for aid renewal are satisfied.

-- Eligible Employees are required to submit to the WSU Tuition Exchange Liaison Officer annually a recertification application that confirms a dependent’s academic standing and enrollment continuation.
+- Each year, eligible employees are required to submit to the WSU Tuition Exchange Liaison Officer a recertification application for their sponsored dependent confirming their dependent's academic standing and enrollment continuation.

 - A sponsorship may be terminated should a sponsored dependent not maintain good academic standing as defined by a member institution.